I’ve Spent Years Studying How Children Actually Learn Mathematics

 Most maths tutors never study how to teach.
-I find that astonishing.
+I find it astonishing.

-They may know the curriculum.
-They may have a degree.
-But they’ve never studied how mathematical understanding is actually built — or how to rebuild it when it’s broken.
+They may have a degree, they may know the syllabus inside out.
+But they’ve never studied how mathematical understanding is actually built and crucially how to rebuild it when it’s broken.
 There are hundreds of books on mathematics education.
 Very few tutors have read even a single one.

 I host #MathsChatLive – A wide-ranging discussion with the most driven mathematics teachers.